SankethBK/blog/content/posts/cpu/2025-10-13-elf-format-part-2.markdown

 This helps the OS loader (like the kernel) find and load the segments from the file into memory.

-e the executable is loaded, those headers are relocated into virtual memory.
+Once the executable is loaded, those headers are relocated into virtual memory.
 The dynamic linker (and sometimes the program itself) might need to find them after relocation, i.e., in memory space — not the original file offset.

 That’s where PT_PHDR comes in.